okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 Okta serves pages on your custom domain over HTTPS.
 To set up this feature, you need to provide a TLS certificate that is valid for your domain.
 See [Validate your TLS certificate](#validate-your-tls-certificate).

-You can also configure a custom email domain to present a branded experience to your end users.
+You can also [configure a custom email notification domain](#about-custom-email-domain-configuration) to present a branded experience to your end users.

 ### Caveats